inverseproblem/KronLinInv/README.md

 - Python: a pure Python implementation (quite slow, mostly for learning purposes) and wrappers from Python to the Fortran routines.

 The reference implementation of this program is in the form of Fortran subroutines, to be included in the user's code, however, a couple of test programs reading input and writing output from/to HDF5 files are provided for convenience.
-Please see the documentation attached to the Fortran version.
+Please see the documentation attached to the Fortran version at https://inverseproblem.github.io/KronLinInv/.